-Life to date has been far from straightforward for first-year Computer Science undergraduate, Hannah Khan.
+Life to date has been far from straightforward for Computer Science undergraduate, Hannah Khan.
 Having been diagnosed with Asperger syndrome (a form of autism) while at secondary school, her GCSE and A-Level years were dogged by personal and emotional challenges – the type that could have derailed many.

 “I was about 13 or 14 and a doctor just said to me ‘I think you have Asperger’s – look it up’.
 That really was the extent of it.
 It was a complete nightmare and sent me into denial about what I had and what I could do,” she recalls when we meet on campus.